Training to be a Jungian Analyst with the Australian and New Zealand Society of Jungian Analysts C.G. Jung Institute is a deeply personal experience.

 - Add your name to the mailing list and regularly visit the website.

 ANZSJA reserves the right to modify dates, including the commencement of training, and fees.

-To be placed on an email list to receive updates on future training intakes and ANZSJA Professional Development activities please email the Administrative Assistant at: ANZSJAinfo@y7mail.com
+To contact the Directors of Training or to be placed on an email list to receive updates on future training intakes and ANZSJA Professional Development activities please email the Executive Assistant at email@example.com